Chapter 103 BWV 201 Geschwinde, ihr wirbelnden Winde

 Tmolus’s aria praises Phoebus, whose melody was ‘born of charm itself’.
 He is supported by continuo and oboe d’amore obbligato.
 The aria is eloquent and fastidious, flowing and intense, although it lacks a little of the rich texture and range of invention of that of Phoebus.
 Sustained notes convey the sense of charm that the music exudes, even though it is confined within the shadows of F# minor.

-Pan now demands a judgment from his advocate, Midas, who is unequivocal in his praise----Pan, your song energized me and I memorized it exactly----I can teach it even to the tree----Phoebus is too florid but you are natural and instinctive.
-Do not miss Picander's thrust at precisely what Scheibe was later to pinpoint in his advocacy of simpler expression; if the music is so naive that it can be learnt without effort and taught even to trees, of what real value is it?
-It is a sentiment with which we can be certain that Bach would have agreed!
+Pan now demands a judgment from his advocate, Midas, who is unequivocal in his praise—-Pan, your song energized me and I memorized it exactly—-I can teach it even to the tree—-Phoebus is too florid but you are natural and instinctive.
+Do not miss Picander’s thrust at precisely what Scheibe was later to pinpoint in his advocacy of simpler expression; if the music is so naive that it can be learnt without effort and taught even to trees, of what real value is it?
+It is a sentiment with which we can be confident that Bach would have agreed!

 Midas delivers his verdict, in an aria which has been much written about.
 Like that of Pan’s, it is energetic and full of life; additionally it lacks subtlety, for which it compensates in sheer vitality.
 It is not ‘bad’ music; it has a rustic characteristic of the sheer joy of life, but it is not ‘high art’.